corda/corda-training-solutions/README.md

 the green play button.

 ###Interacting with the CorDapp
-* Once all the three nodes have started up (Look for `Webserver started up in XXX sec` in the terminal or IntelliJ ), you can interact with the app via a web browser.
-For Party A, navigate to `localhost:10007/web/iou/`.
+Once all the three nodes have started up (look for `Webserver started up in XXX sec` in the terminal or IntelliJ ), you can interact with the app via a web browser.
+* From a Node Driver configuration, look for `Starting webserver on address localhost:100XX` for the addresses.

+* From the terminal: Node A: `localhost:10009`, Node B: `localhost:10012`, Node C: `localhost:10015`.

+To access the front-end gui for each node, navigate to `localhost:XXXX/web/iou/`